jakiki6/ruminater/README.md

 Not specifying a file means that it reads from `-`, which is the standard input.
 You can also explicitly pass `-` as the file.

+The `--walk` or `-w` option enables a binwalk-like mode where ruminant tries to parse a file and increments the start offset by one until it can correctly parse something.
+This is done until the end of the file.

 This is a valid complex command: `ruminant -e 2 foo.jpeg - --extract 5 bar.bin -e 0 all.zip`

 (Yes, you could abuse ruminant to copy files by running `function cp() { ruminant --extract 0 $2 $1 }` in bash and then using the function as `cp`.)